-Marginal cost refers to the increase or decrease in the cost of producing one more unit or serving one more customer.
+Marginal cost is the increase or decrease in the cost of producing one more unit or serving one more customer.
 It is also known as incremental cost.

-It is often calculated when enough items have been produced to cover the fixed costs and production is at a break-even point, where the only expenses going forward are variable or direct costs.
+It’s calculated when enough items have been produced to cover the fixed costs and production is at a break-even point.
+That’s where the only expenses going forward are variable or direct costs.

 What is marginal cost?